christopher-yue/React-Timer/README.md

 https://christopher-yue.github.io/rubikscubetimer/

-This application currently only works on mobile devices.
-The purose is to create a stopwatch that makes it easier to find out how fast you can solvea rubiks cube
+The purose is to create a stopwatch that makes it so you can start, stop, and reset by just clicking or tapping anywhere on a screen

-Once you are ready to start solving the cube, place your finger on the screen and as soon as you release your finger from the screen the stopwatch will start
+To start, place finger on screen or click anywhere, once released the timer will start

-Once you are done solving the cube, taap the screen again and it will stop the timer
+To stop, tap the screen again and it will stop the timer

 To reset the timer, just tap the screen again after it is stopped